djony88/02_Advanced_CSS-Portfolio/README.md

 HTML

 * Added bootstrap.
+* Added PDF resume which downloads when you click on Resume in navigation bar.
+* Added Work day schedule app, Weather app and Group Project (Movie Buffs) to my work section.
-* Updated Work samples with on click on screenshot takes you to a GitHub deployed webpage.
+* Updated Work samples with "on click" function on screenshot takes you to a GitHub deployed webpage.
 * Updated contact with LinkedIn profile page, GitHub profile page and Twitter profile page.
-* Added Work day schedule app, Weather app and Group Project (Movie Buffs) to my work section.
 * Added LinkedIn, GitHub and Twitter links into contact me section.
 * Added Twitter script.
 * Removed footer.